mmessmore/hugo-barenotes/README.md

 without a PR will probably take some time and only be done if they seem useful to me personally.

+Pure bug fix PRs can go against 'main'.
+All else should be based on and PRed to 'develop'.

 I have a pretty demanding "real job" as well as a family I enjoy being around.

 ## License